 Purchasing your first home is a significant financial commitment, but it is also an exciting time.
-Due to recent low interest rates, lending criteria and other financial considerations this financial commitment is now more appealing and achievable.
-However, the process is not necessarily as easy or as straightforward as it may seem and if you are thinking of purchasing your first home you should obtain legal advice and assistance regarding this process.
+The process is not necessarily as easy or as straightforward as it may seem and if you are thinking of purchasing your first home you should obtain legal advice and assistance regarding this process.
 RSM Law have an expert team of Conveyancing Professionals and Solicitors ready to help.
 Please call us on 0800 RSM LAW (0800 776 529).

 Despite the complexity, there are steps first home buyers can take, even before they enter into a sale and purchase agreement, which can simplify the process.
 This includes: